Skip to main contentIBM Quantum Documentation Preview

 Sampling overhead reference table

-The below table provides the sampling overhead factor for a variety of two-qubit instructions, provided that only a single instruction is cut.
+The following table provides the sampling overhead factor for a variety of two-qubit instructions, provided that only a single instruction is cut.

 InstructionsKAK decomposition anglesSampling overhead factor